Vologases III of Parthia: Reign

 Vologases III finally managed to remove Osroes I from power in 129.
 However, shortly afterwards, a new contender named Mithridates V appeared.
 Vologases III also faced new challenges in other places; in 134, the king of Iberia, Pharasmanes II (r.
 117–138) caused the nomadic Alans to invade the domains of the Parthians and Romans.
 They reached as far as Caucasian Albania, Media, Armenia, and also Cappadocia; they were eventually repelled two years later after many obstacles and heavy economic costs.
 In the east, Vologases III sought to increase the political and military actions as a response to the enlargement of the Kushan Empire.
 Vologases III defeated and deposed Mithridates V in 140.

 Under Hadrian's successor, Antoninus Pius (r.
 138–161), a disturbance occurred after the Romans appointed a new king in Armenia.
-Vologases III, however, did not protest, either due to not being powerful enough, or possibly because he did not want to put the thriving long-distance trade in jeopardy, from which the Parthian state was gaining hefty income from.
+Vologases III, however, did not protest, either due to not being powerful enough, or possibly because he did not want to put the thriving long-distance trade in jeopardy, from which the Parthian state was gaining hefty income.
+He may have attempted to recover lands lost previously to the Kushan Empire.
+A lone Buddhist source records that the Kushan ruler Kanishka I defeated a Parthian invasion during the time of Vologases III.

 Vologases III was succeeded by Mithridates V's son Vologases IV in 147.

-Coinage and Rock reliefs
+Coinage and rock reliefs

 Under Pacorus II, the usage of the image of the Greek goddess Tyche on the reverse of the Parthian coins became more regular than that of the seated king with a bow, specifically on the coin mints from Ecbatana.
 This was reversed under Vologases III.
 Rarely, a fire temple is depicted on the reverse of his coins.
 On the obverse of his coins is a portrait of him using the same tiara as his father.
-A rock relief at Behistun portrays an Parthian monarch, most likely Vologases III.
+A rock relief at Behistun portrays a Parthian monarch, most likely Vologases III.